Audio-Project-Workgroup/granular_synth/README.md

 [![License](https://img.shields.io/badge/license-MIT-green)](https://github.com/Audio-Project-Workgroup/granular_synth/tree/readme?tab=License-1-ov-file)
 [![Year](https://img.shields.io/badge/year-2025-brightgreen)](https://github.com/Audio-Project-Workgroup/granular_synth)

 Granade is a real-time granular synthesizer, available as a vst3 plugin and as a standalone application for mac, windows, and linux.
 Granade records audio input into a buffer and deconstructs the sound into multiple overlapping delayed, enveloped, and panned segments called grains, creating complex textures and new sonic landscapes.

-Granade provides several interactive parameters such as grain size, density, spread, and windowing, for manipulating grain playback in real time.
+Several interactive parameters such as grain size, density, spread, and windowing, are provided for manipulating grain playback in real time.

 ## Contents